ordinals/ord/docs/src/guides/inscriptions.md

 for the reveal transaction.

-The commit transaction commits to a tapscript containing the contents of the inscription, and the reveal transaction spends from that tapscript, reaveling the contents on chain and inscribing them on the first satoshi of the first output of the reveal transaction.
+The commit transaction commits to a tapscript containing the contents of the inscription, and the reveal transaction spends from that tapscript, revealing the contents on chain and inscribing them on the first satoshi of the first output of the reveal transaction.